MMT founders Warren Mosler and Randall Wray like to claim that ‘monetary policy has it backwards’, see these 1,5 min video quotes:

 Spl > Ipl

-the world s a whole plans to save more than to invest (the classic Keynesian version of the paradox of thrift), which is also impossible since ex post, S will be equal to I by accounting identity; and
+the world s a whole plans to save more than to invest (the classic Keynesian version of the paradox of thrift), which is also impossible to achieve since ex post, S will be equal to I by accounting identity, so that some plans will have failed ex post; and

 ΔNFApl > 0

-the world as a whole plans to increase its net financial assets, which is also impossible since ex post, the aggregate economy’s change in NFA will be zero by definition.
+the world as a whole plans to increase its net financial assets, which is also impossible to achieve since ex post, the aggregate economy’s change in NFA will be zero by definition.

 What does that mean for the outcomes of such incongruent, not fully achievable plans?